 Pain Management Unit outpatient services at Central Adelaide

-The Royal Adelaide Hospital (RAH) Pain Management Unit is an outpatient multidisciplinary services that provides assessment, treatment and a management plan for patients with persistent pain.
+The Central Adelaide Local Health Network (CALHN) Pain Management Unit is an outpatient multidisciplinary service that provides assessment, treatment and a management plan for patients with persistent pain.
 The service comprises specialist pain clinicians working as an integrated team to address the physical and psycho-social factors that may impact on the persistence of pain and its consequent disability.

 The Pain Management Unit provides an outpatient services for patients and an inpatient consultation service.